florianprs/Control_of_the_Youtube_Stream/README.md

 ### 7. Connecte a LED

-To see when the streem is on you can connect to the pin 7 (GPIO 4) a LED.
+To see when the stream is on, you can connect a LED to the pin 7 (GPIO 4).
 Don't forget to put a resistor of 330 ohms.

 ### 8. Interconnection between the server and the stream

 We will modifie the stream2youtube.sh from https://github.com/florianprs/Stream_RPI_Youtube.git.